 If All Else Fails, Contact the Manufacturer

-join us for the interactive, instructor-led Shipping Lithium Batteries Webinar
+join us for the final instructor-led Shipping Lithium Batteries Webinar

-to build confidence working with the complex, overlapping lithium battery restrictions under 49 CFR, IATA, and IMDG Code rules.
+of 2019!
+Build confidence working with the complex, overlapping lithium battery restrictions under 49 CFR, IATA DGR, and IMDG Code rules.

 Attendance includes 365 days of Membership for answers to your hazmat shipping questions; regulatory support; and exclusive updates, resources, and content,